 While many streaming services discourage password sharing, some take a more lenient approach.
 These services allow multiple users to log into the same account from different devices or locations, but they still advise against it.
 Ultimately, the decision to share passwords is up to the individual user, but it’s important to note that there may be consequences if caught.
 So how do different video-on-demand (VOD) streaming platforms handle password sharing?
-Let’s start with HBO Max.
+Let’s start with MAX.

 Hulu